Depression Is a Choice

 sacrifice, hard work, and courage.
 And they practiced learning

-.
+to bear suffering.
 These concepts were universally taught

 to children, who naturally employed them as adults.
 These concepts